Unleashing the JMBricklayer 70007 Fantastic Idea Cloud Surfing Dragon Building Block Set

 This 1364 piece set started out easy and mundane, and then it turned into a real challenge.
 Issues I encountered during the twisting of the body included parts of the body falling off and the arms and legs falling off.
 The weight of the dragon head also needs to be addressed.
 In hindsight, this is another one of the those sets where the design needs more thought and needs to be more durable for occasional or inexperienced brick builders and enthusiasts.

-I built the Moon Dragon over the course of a few days with steps 1 and 2 on the first day, step 3 on the second day, and step 4 and subsesquent fixes on the third day.
+I built the Cloud Surfing Dragon over the course of a few days with steps 1 and 2 on the first day, step 3 on the second day, and step 4 and subsesquent fixes on the third day.

 Hope you have found this review helpful!
 Bye for now!